simplocms/docs/docs/getting-started/installation.md

 ### Node.js

 > If you do not have Node.js on your machine, [download](https://nodejs.org/en/) and install it.
-Currently recommended version is 8.*.
+A currently recommended version is 8.*.
 Node.js is already present in Docker container.

 ```bash
 # Install npm dependencies